microsoft/MMdnn/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

 A comprehensive, cross-framework solution to convert, visualize and diagnosis deep neural network models.
-The "MM" in MMdnn stands for model management and "dnn" is an acronym for a deep neural network.
+The "MM" in MMdnn stands for model management and "dnn" is an acronym for deep neural network.

 Basically, it converts many DNN models that trained by one framework into others.
 The major features include: